 \section{Smooth Image on Distortable Canvas}

-We introduce a \emph{distortable canvas} model: any image is thought of as smoothly painted on a rubber canvas that can be bent, stretched, etc. We further introduce \emph{canvas transformations} that can flexibly ``distort'' an image as we naturally simulate in our mind.
+We introduce a \emph{distortable canvas} model: any image is thought of as smoothly painted on an elastic (\eg rubber) canvas that can be bent, stretched, etc. We further introduce \emph{canvas transformations} that can flexibly ``distort'' an image as we naturally simulate in our mind.
 More specifically, we define a { \emph{smooth image}} by a piecewise differentiable $\mcal: \reals^2 \to \nonneg$, where $\reals^2$ denotes an infinite \emph{canvas} and $\nonneg$ denotes \emph{color} (grayscale in this paper).
 We define a {\emph{canvas transformation}} by $\alpha: \reals^2 \to \reals^2$, which ``reshapes'' the underlying canvas of a smooth image.
 Examples include translation, rotation, scaling, and more.
 We also define a {\emph{color transformation}} by $\chi: \nonneg \to \nonneg$, which ``repaints'' a color.
-In this paper, we simplify color transformation and only use it to adjust image contrast via affine $\chi(c) := ac+b$.
-Nevertheless, we do \emph{not} restrict canvas transformation, but consider \emph{all} 2D transformations.
+We simplify color transformation and only use it to adjust image contrast via affine $\chi(c) := ac+b$.
+In contrast, we do \emph{not} restrict canvas transformation, but consider \emph{all} 2D transformations.
 Given $\mcal, \alpha, \chi$, the composition $\chi \circ \mcal \circ \alpha$ denotes the transformed image of $\mcal$ by transformations $\alpha,\chi$.

 To mimic human intuition about general-appearance similarity, we introduce { \emph{canvas distortion}}~$\dcal_V(\alpha)$ for any canvas transformation $\alpha$ and { \emph{color distortion}} $\dcal_C(\mcal,\mcal')$ between two smooth images $\mcal,\mcal'$.
 Our idea is to search for a transformation that mimics what humans naturally do to transform one image into another.
 That is, a low-distorted $\alpha$ which makes little difference in color between $\mcal$ and the transformed $\mcal'$, or more precisely, an $\alpha$ that minimizes both $\dcal_V(\alpha)$ and $\dcal_C(\mcal,\ \chi \circ \mcal' \circ \alpha)$.